chem-274-A-master/cpp-project/README.md

 # Project 3

 For this project, you will write a functioning matrix class in C++.

-We are leaving some details up to you - a lot of programming is determining, from a specification, how something should be implemented.
+Note that we are giving you a general specification, and leaving the details up to you.
+This is common in software development - we often have to make decisions about an implementation where there is no 'correct' answer, but multiple ways of doing things, each with their own benefits and drawbacks.

 ## Required features